Josh Simpson (glass artist): Career

 In 2014, Josh collaborated with Westfield State University and "Westfield on Weekends" to have a nearly year-long celebration of the "Universe according to Josh Simpson".
-Several gallery exhibits and displays of Josh's work were displayed in Westfield Universities Downtown Art Gallery and The Westfield Anthanaeum.
+Several gallery exhibits and displays of Josh's work were displayed in Westfield Universities Downtown Art Gallery and The Westfield Athenaeum.
 The final big event in the series was "Megaplanet Palooza" a street and music festival held on Westfield's downtown Park Square.